wp-plugins/sx-no-homepage-pagination/readme.txt

 SX No Homepage Pagination removes properly any homepage pagination (whatever plugin or function you are using) and redirects useless paginated content.

-This plugin works on any default homepage, not on a blog page.
+This plugin works on any default homepage.
+It doesn't work not on a static blog page (when you define a static homepage and another page to display posts).

 If you want to contribute, check this link : https://bitbucket.org/rochdaniel/sx-no-homepage-pagination